 Willy Mitchell at the NAC as part of the Native North America Gathering (Chris Gergley photo)

 As if things couldn't get any more real, Rosanna announced the incoming news of the Gerald Stanley acquittal in the Colten Boushie murder.
-There was a rumble, then a spray of loud, pained words shouted from the crowd.
-Silence.
-Tears.
-Anger.
-Emptiness.
-More pain.
+There was a rumble, then a spray of loud, pained words shouted from the crowd followed by complete silence, tears, anger, emptiness, and more pain.
 The moment seemed to stretch from seconds into long minutes.
 Young, old, Indigenous, non-Indigenous, we were all suspended by the weight of this horror together and will never forget what happened.
 "I just want everybody in this room to know how important it is for these kinds of gatherings to happen," said Rosanna with a steadfast conviction.
 "For these kinds of story tellers to tell their stories..."
-It speaks to the immense strength and conviction of Leanne Betasamosake Simpson, Ansley Simpson, and Nick Ferrio (as well as Rosanna) for centering the energy with a moment of silence, followed by meaningful words and song.
+It speaks to the immense strength of Leanne Betasamosake Simpson, Ansley Simpson, and Nick Ferrio (as well as Rosanna) for centering the energy with a moment of silence, followed by meaningful words and song.

 Rosanna Deerchild at the Native North America Gathering (Scott Doubt photo)

 After a warm greeting, Leanne elaborated on the evening and its participants before a single note of music was played: "It's an honour to be sharing the stage with these fantastic elder artists, legends, who have given our communities so much.
 Who have given us hope and strength and joy and who have carried our hearts in heavy times like these.
 I'm so grateful and I'm so thankful for the people that have come before me and shared the stage with me tonight.
 I wouldn't exist as an Anishinaabe artist without their tremendous, tremendous, contribution."